I Want To...

 - Leadership Modules

-- PA residents are required to log BOTH their duty hours and their procedures.
+- PA residents are required to log both their duty hours and their procedures.
+Duty hours are logged at halstedsurgery.org.
 These logs are reviewed regularly in order to ensure compliance with the 80 hour work week.
 Failure to comply with these logging policies will result in disciplinary action.
+It is also the resident’s responsibility to report violations in hours to the residency director in a timely manner with an explanation of the violation.
+Residency faculty will work with the resident and team leader to ensure that violation in hours can be addressed and corrected in order to comply with the guidelines.

 The objective of on-call activities is to provide residents with continuity of patient care experiences throughout a 24 hour period.
 In-house call is defined as those duty hours beyond the normal work day when residents are required to be immediately available in the assigned situation.